 The Osprey bird (Pandion haliaetus) is a medium-large raptor which is a specialist fish-eater with a worldwide distribution.
 It occurs in all continents around the world except for Antarctica, but in South America only as a non-breeding migrant.
 The Osprey bird is often known by other colloquial names such as ‘fishhawk’, ‘seahawk’ or ‘Fish Eagle’.

 Because the Osprey bird is a species with many unique characteristics it has therefore been given its own taxonomic genus, Pandion, and family, Pandionidae.
 It is the sole species in this genus, with only a handful of subspecies – 3 generally recognised, with a fourth disputed.

-The Osprey weighs around 1400 – 2000 grams (3 – 4.4 pounds) and has a length of 52 – 60 centimetres (20.5 – 24 inches).
+The Osprey weighs around 1400 – 2000 grams (3 – 4.4 pounds) on average, and has a length of 52 – 60 centimetres (20.5 – 24 inches).
 It has a 150 – 180 centimetres (5 – 5.9 feet) wingspan.
 The Osprey has mainly white underparts and head, apart from a dark mask through the eye, and fairly uniformly brown upperparts.
 Its short tail and long, narrow wings with four long ‘finger’ feathers (and a shorter fifth) give it a very distinctive appearance.

 In flight, Ospreys have arched wings and drooping ‘hands’, giving them a gull-like appearance.
 Their call is a series of sharp whistles, cheep cheep, or yewk yewk.
 When Ospreys are near their nests, they vocal a frenzied ‘cheereek’.